techidaily/site-win11/source/_posts/surging-downloads-overcome-the-01kbs-stall-on-windows.md

 ## 4\.
 Switch to Google's DNS Server

- The Riot Client will struggle to initiate the downloading process if your current[DNS server](https://www.makeuseof.com/what-is-dns/) is unstable.
+ The Riot Client will struggle to initiate the downloading process if your current [DNS server](https://www.makeuseof.com/what-is-dns/) is unstable.
 You can try switching to a different DNS server to eliminate the problem.

  While there are plenty of public DNS servers you can swap to, Google's servers are one of the most popular choices.
 As such, our guide will cover connecting to Google's DNS.
-If you want a different one, be sure to check out the[best DNS servers for improved online safety](https://www.makeuseof.com/tag/best-dns-providers-security/) and replace the IP addresses in the guide below with your chosen server.
+If you want a different one, be sure to check out the [best DNS servers for improved online safety](https://www.makeuseof.com/tag/best-dns-providers-security/) and replace the IP addresses in the guide below with your chosen server.

 1. Open**Settings** using**Win + I** hotkeys.
 2. Choose**Network & internet** from the left pane.